What are Falls, and Who Are the Elderly?

 (3) Take action to minimise falls.

-(4) To ensure best support of patient with relatives and friends.
+(4) To ensure the best support of the patient with relatives and friends.

-Doctors in the NHS have little time to spend on social chit chat and one has to balance up the value of consultations and what they are prepared to do.
-My plan was not even discussed, the room needed to be ‘vacated’ for someone else.
-As someone who was a consultant in health care I know the limitations!
+Doctors in the NHS have little time for social chit-chat, and one has to balance the value of consultations against what they are prepared to do.
+My plan was not even discussed; the room needed to be ‘vacated’ for someone else.
+As a health care consultant, I know the limitations!

-David is a retired Consultant Podiatric Surgeon and now independent author and freelance journalist you can read more about him or connect to his website he is also on Facebook@david.tollafield or Twitter @mypatientjourneys
+David is a retired Consultant Podiatric Surgeon and now an independent author and freelance journalist you can read more about him or connect to his website he is also on Facebook@david.tollafield or X @mypatientjourneys

 Published by Busypencilcase Reflective Communications Est. 2015